How to Deal With a Real Estate Bidding War

 With multiple offers on a home, the time to close is usually a significant consideration for both the buyer and seller.

-You may have to weigh what is most important to you if one buyer doesn’t blow you away with the exact terms you would like.
+You may have to weigh what is most important to you if one buyer doesn’t blow you away with the terms you want.

 Clarify What You Want, and Base Your Decision on Your Goals

-If you want the most money possible and you think your home is worth the price, take the highest offer if it makes sense to you.
+If you want the most money possible and think your home is worth the price, take the highest offer if it makes sense.

 But know that it is OK to take a lower offer if it gives you what you want – no contingencies, quick closing, cash, or whatever else suits your goals.